-Silver Lab adult dog food: Silver Labs are just as food motivated as their classic counterparts, meaning that food should be kept secure.
+Silver Lab adult dog food: Full grown Silver Labs are just as food motivated as their classic counterparts, meaning that food should be kept secure.
 Adult Labs require 1650-2400 calories per day of high-quality, protein-rich food.
 To make digestion easier, it is ideal for their daily needs to split up into two separate mealtimes.
 Monitor food intake and, yes, this does include treats!

 At A-Z Animals, we prefer Victor Super Premium Dog Food – Performance Dry Dog Food – 26% Protein for Active Adult Dogs as the best dog food for Silver Labradors.

 This is a fully-balanced dog food with beef and chicken.
 It cares for your dog’s skin and coat, digestion, immune system, joints, and helps build lean muscle.
 The glucosamine helps prevent conditions that cause bad knees, hips, and elbows, and the biotin, vitamin E, and amino acids improve the condition of the skin and fur.

 Check Chewy or Amazon for this product.

 - PERFORMANCE DOG FOOD: Performance high energy dog food is a nutrient-dense dry dog food for adult dogs with high physical demands; this active dog food is formulated to promote stamina and endurance